tercen/immunophenotyping_guide/docs/2_Adjust_Settings.md

 Downsampling can also balance an analysis across samples which do not have the same number of data points.

-From the Analysis Settings Changed workflow
+Working From the Analysis Settings Changed workflow.

 Double Click the **Data pre-processing** box.